Pomiculture/PYNQ-overlay/README.md

 <div id='app'/>

 ## 4) Running the App
 Once the PYNQ-Z2 card is setup, connect to the Jupyter notebook through the network.
+Connect the PYNQ-Z2 to Ethernet, and connect the HDMI-in port to a machine through an HDMI cable.

 In our case :
 - URL address : 10.104.210.46:9090